Reviews You Can Rely On

 Credit: Austin Palmer

-The Westinghouse also did very well at heating up our plate of leftovers, consisting of green beans, mashed potatoes, and chicken tenders.
+The Westinghouse also did very well at heating our plate of leftovers.
 This model tied for the second-best of the group, with all three types of food piping hot after being microwaved.
-Finally, this model did very well in our heat map test.
+Ultimately, this model performed exceptionally well in our heat map test.
 We spread a layer of melted chocolate on a piece of parchment paper trimmed to match the microwave, then heated it for one minute.
 We were looking for consistent melting across the disc.

 westinghouse wm009 - you can see the outer solid ring of chocolate that was not heated...